Hiring isn’t hard. In fact, we’ve previously shared nine secrets that will help you realize how to make this part of growing your business easy.

 According to FlexJobs, 65 percent of respondents are more productive in their home office than at a traditional workspace boasting fewer distractions and interruptions, less stress from no commute, minimal office politics, and a personalized, quiet environment.

-On average, remote work is often a more cost-effective option for employers by saving $2,000 per year when hiring remote employees on average.
+On average, remote work is often a more cost-effective option for employers by saving up to $11,000 per year when hiring remote employees on average.